Civil War in Kansas

 Freed slave by Henry Louis Stephens.

 Summary.
-The Civil War began within three months after Kansas became a state.
+The Civil War began within three months of Kansas’s becoming a state.
 Although Kansas had had no opportunity to recover from the Territorial struggle, it took an active part in the war.
 General Price threatened to invade Kansas with a large Confederate force but failed.

 The Indians committed depredations on the western frontier.
-The worst feature of the war was the border trouble, of which the Quantrill raid was the climax.
-During the four years of the Civil War, Kansas did not make a significant gain in population or progress.
+The worst feature of the war was the border trouble, the climax of which was the Quantrill raid.
+During the four years of the Civil War, Kansas did not significantly gain in population or progress.

 Also See: